 Contact a Florida Personal Injury Attorney Today for a Free Initial Consultation and Case Evaluation

 If your child sustained serious birth injuries as a result of a delivery room doctor or other health care provider’s negligence, you may be eligible for monetary compensation.
-The experienced Florida birth injury attorneys at Dolman Law Group are ready and willing to litigate your case and represent your interests in court, if necessary.
+The experienced Florida birth injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA are ready and willing to litigate your case and represent your interests in court, if necessary.

 To schedule a free consultation or case evaluation with a Florida birth injury attorney, please call us today at (727) 451-6900 or contact us online.